TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/docusearch_portfolio_case_study.md

 ---

 *DocuSearch is open-source and available for experimentation.
-It represents my exploration of how humans and AI can collaborate more effectively when we design the interfaces specifically for that collaboration.*
+It represents my exploration of how people and AI can collaborate more effectively when we design the interfaces specifically for that collaboration.*